TEspinosaPardo/Prueba-Innovation-Strategies/README.md

 ]
 ```

+Additional comment: The URL used to test this method is "https://localhost:44353/api/Samples/flattened/?fromDate=2020-05-04&toDate=2020-05-06" with the dates as parameters inside the URL

 # Questions over the API

 - Why do you think the dependency injection is implemented in each layer and not only in the Api?
 - Do you think there is anything that can be improved in the SamplesController?
+    - The only change i see as a little improvement is the action of the DeleteAsync method to GET because if you're sending a parameter through the URL there's no reason to have the POST action.

 *These questions can be answered in Spanish*.